Jonathan O’Reilly and the Spiciest Spot in Berlin

 “Carolina Reaper & Blueberry”

 This one should be consumed if there is a fire extinguisher on the table.
 At the Crazy Bastard Sauce production place they say that the “Trinidad Scorpion & Clementine starts with a sweet citrus note of clementine.”
 Sure.
 And then what?
 It will “gradually unfold into intense heat and flavor.”
-No, they are not using the word ‘hell’.
+No, they are not using the word ‘hell’, but maybe they should.

 One of the most brutal sauces in their program is “Carolina Reaper & Blueberry”.
 Jonathan O’Reilly concedes that this one is “very very hot.”
 And when he says so, he means it.
 “It uses the world’s hottest chilly.
 And for a lot of people it’s too hot.”
 No kidding.
 But he says people “will be able to survive and maybe buy another bottle later.”